scott-arne/oepandas/README.md

 ## 📄 License

-This project is licensed under a proprietary license.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---